maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 + The domain user *User1* is created in the domain and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter.
 + The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of the JoinDomain extensions for the member VMs.
 This asymmetric VM deployment process adds several minutes to the overall deployment time.
 + The private IP address of the **ADDC** VM is always *10.0.0.10*.
 This IP is set as the DNS IP for the virtual network and all member NICs.
 + The default VM size for all VMs in the deployment is Standard_D2_v2.
-See the **Known Issues** section below for information about possible issues related to client VM size.
 + Deployment outputs include public IP address and FQDN for each VM.

-## Known issues

 `Tags: TLG, Test Lab Guide, Base Configuration`
 ___